hermonochy/Rescueland/The Timeline of Resueland History.md

 ## 5630630 BDOTR: Creation of Rescueland

-The Big Bang occurred and Rescueland came to existence, becoming the outer core of our universe.
-It is believed that the Force Field Gel already existed at this time.
+The birth of Rescueland coincided with the phenomenon known as the Big Bang, marking its emergence as the outer core of our universe.
+It is widely believed that the mysterious Force Field Gel was already in existence at this primordial moment, setting the stage for the unique development of Rescueland and its inhabitants.

 ## 0 ADOTR: Discovery of the Rings